 - Accurately record details of your prioritization: It is important to remind certain people why something may not be in scope to prevent scope creep.

-- Focus on ROI: Usually POCs are underfunded aor never get off the ground at all, so it is important to start off as strong as possible in case the POC is short lived.
+- Focus on ROI: Usually, POCs are underfunded or never get off the ground at all, so it is essential to start as strong as possible in case the POC is short-lived.

-When prioritizing options limit, previous experiences from ruling out a potential candidate.
+When prioritizing options, don’t let previous technology limitations rule out a potential candidate.
 Technology changes fast.
-Something that was off the table 24 months ago, may now be a viable option.
+Something that was off the table 24 months ago may now be a viable option.
 If you want an example: look at the different in Android adoption in the enterprise from 2012 to 2018.

 Define your approach before you start building.
 For a POC, having user stories and a test plan will help when collecting data and feedback from end-users.
-Having measurable, consistent data is important to help you validate or in-validate your “Proof” of concept.
+Measurable, consistent data is essential to help you validate or invalidate your “Proof” of concept.

 6. Continuous Learning Experience

 This is the fun part.
-Gather feedback from end-users, developers and the supporting business groups.
+Gather feedback from end-users, developers, and supporting business groups.
 Collect the data that was captured as part of this POC, so that success can be measured.
 Working with your internal team and vendors, discuss what can be improved.
-Depending on the size of the organization there may be an opportunity to negotiate changes or require improvements from software and hardware vendors.
+Depending on the size of the organization, there may be an opportunity to negotiate changes or require improvements from software and hardware vendors.

-It is show and tell time.
+It’s now “show-and-tell” time.
 Use this as an opportunity to get business groups and leadership excited.
-Determine if goals were met and if there is room to learn more or test options that had lower priority.
+Determine if goals were met and if there is room to learn more or test options that had a lower priority.
 Do not forget to document!
 It is easy to get excited or let down and forget to document the outcomes of a POC.